 TRANSMISSION FROM LEMURS TO HUMANS.
-To transmit the rabies virus to humans, lemurs must lick, bite, or scratch humans and such aggressive interactions were reported in our survey.
-In our household surveys, $22 \pm 6\%$ ($\pm 95\%$ CI, n = 12 towns as replicates) of respondents who had seen a pet lemur reported that the pet lemur had a history of aggression (Table 1).
-A few respondents (n = 11 individuals) provided additional context for the lemur's aggression: the lemur was aggressive towards individuals that were not its owner (n = 4); the lemur had bitten adults and children (n = 2); the lemur was aggressive when outside a cage and/or is caged because it is aggressive (n = 2); the lemur became aggressive during reproductive season (n = 1); the lemur became aggressive when it matured into an adult (n = 1); and the lemur was aggressive when someone accidentally stood on its tail (n = 1).
+To transmit the

+rabies virus to humans, lemurs must lick, bite, or scratch humans and such aggressive interactions were reported in our survey.
+In our household surveys, $22 \pm 6\%$ ($\pm 95\%$ Cl, n = 12 towns as replicates) of respondents who had seen a pet lemur reported that the pet lemur had a history of aggression (Table 1).
+A few respondents (n = 11 individuals) provided additional context for the lemur's aggression: the lemur was aggressive towards individuals that were not its owner (n = 4); the lemur had bitten adults and children (n = 2); the lemur was aggressive when outside a cage and/or is caged because it is aggressive (n = 2); the lemur became aggressive when it matured into an adult (n = 1); and the lemur was aggressive when someone accidentally stood on its tail (n = 1).